-Aging accelerates brain abnormalities in childhood onset epilepsy patientsApril 2nd, 2012 in Neuroscience /
+Aging accelerates brain abnormalities in childhood onset epilepsy patientsApril 2, 2012 in Medicine & Health / Neuroscience

 New research confirms that childhood onset temporal lobe epilepsy has a significant impact on brain aging.
 Study findings published in Epilepsia, a peer-reviewed journal of the International League Against Epilepsy (ILAE), show age-accelerated ventricular expansion outside the normal range in this patient population.